SlimeVR/SlimeVR-Docs-Site/faq_owo.md

 - You may also need to set correct Firewall settings for OwO Track to work correctly.
 Download this bat, move it to a directory without spaces or symbols in the name and run it as Admin.
   [firewall.bat](/files/firewall.bat)

-created by adigyran#1121 with help of MightyGood#1341
+*Created by adigyran#1121 with help of MightyGood#1341, editted and styled by CalliePepper#0666*